eaton/schema/README.md

 I've also added a few custom types on top of those to handle my own needs, in some cases redefining Schema.org types..

 - CreativeWork/Project (in Schema.org language, this is a kind of organization.
-For me, it's a CreativeWork optionally for a particular employer.)
+For me, it's a CreativeWork optionally for a particular employer / client.)
 - CreativeWork/Presentation (A talk/presentation I delivered.
 Some are just metadata, others will have full slides, transcripts, etc.)
-- CreativeWork/Comment (A talk/presentation I delivered.
-Some are just metadata, others will have full slides, transcripts, etc.)
+- CreativeWork/Note - For snippets of old journal entries, partial annotations and markups of books I'm reading, post-commentary on other content I've written, etc. Something better probably exists, but for now this is it.
+- CreativeWork/SocialMediaPosting/Bookmark - Bookmarks that don't fit in other services.
+- CreativeWork/SocialMediaPosting/Comment - General purpose forum and blog post replies.
+- CreativeWork/SocialMediaPosting/Status - Twitter, Mastodon, and other microblogging service content.
+- Intangible/Connection - Oh look, we've gone and made a triple store  again lol
+- Intangible/Role - For tracking person-to-organization relationships like founding, volunteering, employment, etc.
+- Intangible/Contribution - For person-to-creativeWork contributions like author/editor/director/actor/etc.

 Other types may be added, and "subtypes" for these might be necessary to keep things tidy.
 Project in particular might require a subtype to describe the kind of thing *that was created* as part of the project.
 Might also need some kind of thing to represent ephemera.
 All the other types (Thing, Person, Event, Organization, Place, CreativeWork, Book, etc) are just things that *can be mentioned* in my own posts.